-In order to create an exciting new combination of our Icons of China and Yunnan Explorer trips, the start day of this tour has changed from Monday to Wednesday in 2015.
+In order to create an exciting new combination of our Classic China and Yunnan Explorer trips, the start day of this tour has changed from Monday to Wednesday in 2015.

 This trip is run by our experienced sister company Peregrine Adventures.
 Your group is therefore likely to be a mixture of Intrepid passengers and other like-minded international travellers.

 China feels like a hundred different moods, landscapes and countries rolled into one.
 Neon cities, remote villages, deserts, smoky markets and ancient artefacts - there are new adventures around every corner.
 Even after a lifetime in China, there would still be more to see, taste, admire and experience.

 - Comfort is your style of travel if you want the whole grassroots experience with more inclusions, meals and creature comforts.
 While accommodation is predominantly tourist class (3-4 star), on some itineraries there is the opportunity to stay with a local family, spend the night on a train or camp out in exotic places (without putting up your own tent of course).
 Along the way, you'll really experience the destination up close.
 You'll mingle with locals, enjoy a taste of their way of life and gain special insights from your leader.
 This is not luxury travel, but real world experiences - just with a softer landing!

 Days 1-2 Hong Kong